-The Early Learning Center’s mission is to provide high-quality early childhood education and early intervention for children (ages 6 weeks to 5 years) in an inclusive educational setting.
+The ELC strives to provide high-quality early childhood education and early intervention for children with and without disabilities in an inclusive educational setting.
 The inclusion model creates an environment whereby each child is able to receive the support they need in the same classroom as their developing peers – to learn, develop, and enjoy positive interactions with one other.
 NCC provides all children with opportunities to understand and respect individual differences.
 Our center focuses on early identification and intervention to address developmental concerns during the critical first five years of life, in order to provide the maximum impact and outcomes possible.

 The Division for Early Childhood (DEC) and the National Association for the Education of Young Children (NAEYC) recommend the “inclusion” method as the best practice model for early childhood education and intervention.
 Using the evidence-based Creative Curriculum and corresponding outcome measurement system, NCC is able to provide a play-centered environment with individualized instruction, which helps each child reach his or her greatest possible potential.

 NCC employs a staff of highly qualified professionals, and classroom staff and clinicians are uniquely trained to work in our specially designed programs.

 A unique hallmark of the NCC program is the availability of licensed professional therapists (Occupational, Physical, and Speech-Language), Registered Nurses and Licensed Social Workers, to create an interdisciplinary team approach to meeting each child’s individual needs.
 One of the most essential aspects of the program is the integration of therapy and clinical services into daily classroom activities.
 Our comprehensive “wrap around” services are designed to maximize each child’s development and prevent or reduce the need for additional services later in life.
 We provide parents with resources to help them become strong advocates for their children, and we work together to plan for a developmentally appropriate, inclusive and meaningful transition into public schools.